Superimposed Cross-Pilots: Addressing Fractional Shifts in DoA-Aided OTFS

 where the last equality implies that the data term is proportional to the average of the rows of the data symbol matrix $\mathbf{X}_d$.
 This reduces the power of the interfering data by a factor of $M$.
 In fact, as the frame size increases, the data-to-pilot interference tends to zero

 As with the delay profile, the same averaging procedure applies to the noise, thereby reducing its impact. \end{proof}

-Based on the results presented in Lemma \ref{lemma:delayprofile} and Lemma \ref{lemma:dopplerprofile}, disjoint delay-Doppler estimation can be performed as follows.
-Since the \gls{CP} prevents \gls{ISI}, as shown in \eqref{eq:DopplerProfileLemma}, the Doppler profile is independent of the delay.
+Based on the results presented in Proposition \ref{Proposition:delayprofile} and Proposition \ref{Proposition:dopplerprofile}, disjoint delay-Doppler estimation can be performed as follows.
+Since the \gls{CP} prevents \gls{ISI}, as shown in \eqref{eq:DopplerProfileProposition}, the Doppler profile is independent of the delay.
 Therefore, the Doppler shift can be estimated through a \gls{MF} as

-In contrast, due to the presence of \gls{ICI}, the delay profile in \eqref{eq:delayProfileLemma} depends on both Doppler and delay shifts.
+In contrast, due to the presence of \gls{ICI}, the delay profile in \eqref{eq:delayProfileProposition} depends on both Doppler and delay shifts.
 Thus, the delay can be estimated after obtaining the Doppler estimate as

-The maximization in \eqref{eq:dopplerxcorr} and \eqref{eq:delayxcorr} is carried out in two steps: (i) a coarse estimate of the integer part is obtained by identifying the absolute peak of the integrated delay and Doppler profiles; (ii) the search space is narrowed to include fractional delays and Doppler shifts around the initial estimates (specifically $l \in [\hat{l}-0.5, \hat{l}+0.5]$ and $k \in [\hat{k}-0.5, \hat{k}+0.5]$) to maximize the correlation via \glspl{MF}.
+The maximization in \eqref{eq:dopplerxcorr} and \eqref{eq:delayxcorr} is carried out in two steps: (i) a coarse estimate of the integer part is obtained by identifying the absolute peak of the integrated delay and Doppler profiles; (ii) the search space is narrowed to include fractional delays and Doppler shifts around the initial estimates (specifically $l \in [\hat{l}-0.5, \hat{l}+0.5]$ and $k \in [\hat{k}-0.5, \hat{k}+0.5]$) to maximize the correlation via the \glspl{MF} in \eqref{eq:dopplerxcorr} and \eqref{eq:delayxcorr}.
 Once the delay-Doppler pairs are determined, the channel gain of the $p$-th path is obtained via \gls{LS} estimation as

 The details of the proposed approach are provided in Algorithm \ref{alg:propCEalg}.
 It can also be noted that the complexity of the proposed estimation algorithm is $O(P(MN N_r + MN \log_2 N))$.
 Under the assumption of a large-scale antenna array at the receiver, where the number of antennas $N_r$ is sufficiently high such that $N_r \gg \log_2 N$, spatial processing becomes the dominant factor.Consequently, the complexity simplifies to $O(P MN N_r)$, thus scaling linearly with the system parameters.